AM Lodge Tu B’Shvat Ritual

 - Once you complete the purchase, the download link will be in the confirmation screen.

-Naha will share the origins of the Lodge, and Tami will teach about the meaning of the celebration, and through the ritual we will partake together in the gifts of the trees.
+Nah will share stories of the Lodge past, present and future, Tami will teach about the meaning of the celebration, and through the ritual we will partake together in the gifts of the trees.

 If possible, participants should have the following for this ritual: